Seven Servants: Plot

-A wealthy old man named Archie hires seven servants of both genders and different races to get connected to him by plugging his body openings and remain connected to him until his last breath.
+A wealthy old man named Archie hires seven servants of both sexes and different races to get connected to him by plugging his body openings and remain connected to him until his last breath.
 The servants are to stay connected to the old man's body for the next ten days.
 They eat, sleep, and even use the bathroom and fight thieves together.

-The party for his reunion with old friends is a lavish one.
-It includes the once love of his life (Hilda, portrayed by Alexandra Stewart), the one and only true friend he ever had (David Warner), and the Opera singer (Audra McDonald in her film debut) plus the maid (Sonja Kirchberger).
+The party for Archie's reunion with old friends is a lavish one.
+It includes the once love of his life (Hilda), the one and only true friend he ever had, and the Opera singer plus the maid.
 The servants overcome many difficulties by staying "united which is the core reason for the whole ritual".
 The best friends are asked to fill up the remaining openings of his body.
 Hilda is set upon him to do the final act of love between the two of them, something they never ever did though they have loved each other most of their lives.
 She commits to the act.

 Then it is time for David Warner to plug up his rear hole, an act he refuses to deliver and the beautiful maid takes the responsibility on her shoulders and does the impossible act of filling his rear end hole instead of David Warner having to go through the pain.
 In the final scene where all his openings are filled up except for his mouth, it is time for the opera singer to plug up his facial opening while singing a most beautiful opera piece.
-She sings with the greatest heavenly voice by Audra McDonald into his mouth and thus takes the last breath away from him as she blocks his mouth with her lips hence delivering the last kiss of death and preventing Archie from ever breathing again.
+She sings with the greatest heavenly voice into his mouth and thus takes the last breath away from him as she blocks his mouth with her lips hence delivering the last kiss of death and preventing Archie from ever breathing again.
 Archie dies in peace, in pleasure and harmony for he achieved unity of the races around him though he pays for this eternal obsession and desire with his life.

 The plot is in actuality Shokof's own manifest of yekishim with which he believes the human beings have only come to earth to unite both in heart and mind.
 Archie ascends to the heavens while his round bed turns in circle and joins the skies and the stars in the universe peacefully.
 Unification prevails amongst the servants even though it is just a bodily experience and through him as the catalyst.